Ho-s/NestJS-GraphQL-TypeORM-PostgresQL/README.md

 # NestJS/TypeORM/GraphQL/PostgresQL

-NestJS boilerplate with TypeORM, GraphQL and PostgreslQL
+NestJS boilerplate with TypeORM, GraphQL and PostgreSQL

 ## Open for Contribution